 No less than 3 in the party, and no more than 3 novices for each experienced leader makes sense.
 For Alderley Edge, do not exceed 7 visitors per leader.

-One helmet and reliable cap lamp for each person.
+One helmet and reliable cap lamp for each person with spare batteries.

 Beware of disturbing stacked rock, loose boulders or props, especially in mines.

-Ensure that ladders, belays, ropes are rigged properly before hanging your life on them.
+Ensure that ropes, ladders, belays, etc are rigged properly before hanging your life on them.

-Someone should carry emergency lights, food and first aid.
+Someone should carry emergency lights, a couple of bivvy bags, food, water and first aid.

 Act sensibly - do not drop stones down mine shafts or cave pitches.